How to Find YouTubers to Play Your Indie Game

 Have a playable demo before you send anything

 A live demo also brings inbound coverage you didn’t ask for.
 When the Evolve Lab demo went public, 12 creators uploaded videos without ever being contacted.
 The biggest had 2.1M subscribers.
-A demo isn’t just a sales tool for outreach.
-It’s discoverable on Steam by anyone already hunting indies.

 Time it ~30 days before launch